accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 - WCAG 2.1: N/A
 - EN 301 549 V3.2.1 (2021-03) *5.4 Preservation of accessibility information during conversion*.

-#### [Criterion 11.15](#crit-11-15) [A] Is an alternative method available for each identification or control functionality of the application that relies on the use of [biological characteristics](glossaire.md#biological-characteristics) of the user? {id="crit-11-15"}
+#### [Criterion 11.15](#crit-11-15) [A] Is an alternative method available for each identification or control functionality that relies on the use of [biological characteristics](glossaire.md#biological-characteristics) of the user? {id="crit-11-15"}

-**[Test 11.15.1](#test-11-15-1):** Does each identification or control functionality of the application that relies on the use of a user's biological characteristics meet one of these conditions? {id="test-11-15-1"}
+**[Test 11.15.1](#test-11-15-1):** Does each identification or control functionality that relies on the use of a user's [biological characteristics](glossaire.md#biological-characteristics) meet one of these conditions? {id="test-11-15-1"}
-- There is an alternative that does not rely on a user's biological characteristics;
+- There is an alternative that does not rely on a user's biological characteristics.
-- There is an alternative that relies on a biological characteristic of the user that is sufficiently different.
+- There is an alternative that relies on a biological characteristic of the user that is sufficiently different from the biological characteristic initially requested.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Identify on the screen the identification (authentication) and control functions that are based on the use of biological characteristics (e.g. voice recognition, fingerprint, facial recognition).
-1. Check that there is an alternative method of performing the action, for example
+1. Check that there is an alternative method of performing the action:
-	- for an authentication feature that uses fingerprint recognition, a button is available on the login screen to access password entry instead.
+	- For an authentication feature that uses fingerprint recognition, a button is available on the login screen to access password entry.
-	- for authentication functionality that involves voice recognition, the application also offers fingerprint recognition (if the alternative method also relies on a biological characteristic, it is desirable that it does not involve a similar biological characteristic.
-For example, if the initial method involves voice, the alternative method should not involve voice)
+	- For authentication functionality that involves voice recognition, the application also offers fingerprint recognition.
 1. If this is the case, the criterion is validated.

+If the alternative method also relies on a biological characteristic, it is essential that it does not involve a similar biological characteristic.
+For example, if the initial method involves voice, the alternative method must not use voice.

 ##### Matches {class="disclosure mapping"}